anebz/cloud/Accreditations/aws_developer_associate.md

 Elasticache should be defined in .ebextensions/, but RDS database should be referenced externally and reference through env variables.
 All the EBS config files should be under this folder with the .config extension.

+By enabling log file rotation to S3 within the ELB configuration, developers can access the logs without logging into the app servers.

 ## Notifications

 ### SQS